Breast Augmentation Surgery

 - Must stop all blood thinning agents such as aspirin or vitamin E

-Procedure: Breast Augmentation
+How Does Breast Augmentation Work?

-Dr. Spence places a variety of breast implants, using different techniques, as he believes breast augmentation is as much an art as it is a science and the operation must be uniquely tailored to your needs.
+Our surgeons place a variety of breast implants, using different techniques, as he believes breast augmentation is as much an art as it is a science and the operation must be uniquely tailored to your needs.

 Options for breast implant placement include: